GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/10.891-900/03.We-Shall-Know/docs.md

 Snowy wings of peace shall cover
 All the errors of today,
 When the weary watch is over,
 And the mists have cleared away.

-Chorus:
-We shall know as we are known,
-Nevermore to walk alone,
-In the dawning of the morning,
-When mists have cleared away;
-In the dawning of the morning,
-When the mists have cleared away.
+[Chorus]

 3.
 When the mists have ris'n above us,